SRJC Forward

 Supports planning and momentum

-Paths incorporate general education areas and key milestone tasks that support momentum, helping students prepare for comprehensive educational planning with educational counseling.
+Paths can incorporate general education choices and key milestone tasks that support momentum, helping students prepare for comprehensive educational planning with educational counseling.

 Why use Paths to Completion?